- Rail Trail

 - Country markets in Warrnambool and Port Fairy

-- Port Fairy to Koroit is 18 km and ascends gently through farmland and native vegetation
+- Koroit to Port Fairy (18km) descends gently through farmland and native vegetation

 Port Fairy, Warrnambool and Koroit all have a wide range of facilities.